WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/sdp.md

 ###  Meeting Time(s)

-- Every tuesday for atleast 20 minutes on campus
+- Every Tuesday for at least 20 minutes on campus, target time to start between 1:00PM and 1:30PM
 - Additional meetings will be scheduled as needed

 ### Communication Plan